5.1. Code-less Configuration#

 standardize: true

-For the Oasis VBM Testing dataset
+For the Oasis VBM Testing dataset example, we will not specify a

 preprocessing step.